Edinburgh New Year's Day Events 2018 - What's On? - Things to do

-If you're in Edinburgh over Hogmanay, don't worry, the party doesn't end on 31st December.
+If you're in Edinburgh over Hogmanay and New Year, don't worry, the party doesn't end on 31st December.
 The city's New Year programme has a schedule of events to keep us entertained well beyond Hogmanay itself and into the first few days of the New Year.

 Taking a dip ('dook') could be just the thing if you're feeling a little, shall we say, dehydrated from the previous evening, and might be one way to cure a hangover.